 - Prior to applying to any nursing program, interested students should meet with an academic counselor for guidance and information about prerequisite coursework and general education requirements.

-- All general education (GE) coursework, institutional requirements, and nursing prerequisites must be completed by the end of the semester in which an applicant is applying.
-College English and at least two Science pre-requisites must be completed before applying.
+- All general education (GE) coursework, institutional requirements, and nursing prerequisites must be completed prior to the semester in which an applicant is applying.

 - An application to the nursing program is required, and only complete applications are reviewed.